 It’s a treat and a challenge to assist students at all stages of their creative development.
 At each stage, every student requires something different; it’s exciting to find new ways to motivate and inspire while witnessing their growth.

-Aaron was an art instructor at the Charles River Creative Arts Program (CRCAP) for over a decade before joining the CRS faculty.
+An award-winning illustrator, Aaron has served as a member of the CRS faculty for over a decade.
 While the development of technical and observational skills is a rewarding process, Aaron says his primary goal as an educator is to help students develop creative problem-solving skills while instilling artistic mindfulness that they can utilize in all aspects of their lives and studies.

 Sarah Clancy